Home

 It also has what I call the "talking heads" (the Crown Fountain Towers), projecting images of local residents from glass block towers with water cascading from above.

-marquee outside chicago theater There's more art in Millennium Park, and much more throughout downtown Chicago.
+There's more art in Millennium Park, and much more throughout downtown Chicago.
 The Museum of Contemporary Art is near Water Tower Place, and the small park across the street has some very cool metal horse sculptures that look like they were made of twisted vines.
 Look for art in every nook and cranny as you explore Chicago!

-My Chicago weekend getaway often starts with the theater.
-I love musical theater, and there are always several options in the theater district (in the Loop).
 There are Broadway touring productions at the Ford Center for the Performing Arts and the Bank of America Theater, regional productions at the Goodman Theater, music acts at the Chicago Theater, and comedy at Second City (which is farther north, but easily accessible).

-You can get half-price tickets to theater, concerts, comedy and sports during your Chicago weekend getaway with Goldstar.
+You can get half-price tickets to theater, concerts, comedy and sports during your weekend getaway with Goldstar.
+Just sign up for half-price offers on tickets and lots more!

 Finally, there is, of course, plenty of shopping to do during a Chicago weekend getaway.
 It's a great destination for a shopping weekend!